marcelaf7/TaskManager/README.md

 ## Contributing

-Feel free to fork and make pull requests for anything.
-Contributing instructions will be posted soon.
+To contribute code:
+Find an issue to work on,fork the repository, make changes, open a pull request documenting the changes.

 ## Authors